Maintenance & Operation

 Extending Battery Life

-Battery power consumption in the Duffy is very high at full speed compared to just a bit slower, so slowing down will preserve your batteries longer as they will require fewer charging cycles.
+Battery power consumption in the Duffy is very high at full speed compared to just a bit slower, so slowing down will help your batteries to last longer.

 Getting Home on a Low Battery Charge